Master of Disguise – Vladislav Mamyshev

 In the early 2000s, Mamyshev married Tatiana Ameshina.
 They were together for several years.

-In 2006, Mamyshev and film directors Pavel Labazov and Andrei Silvestrov created their own version of the feature film “Volga-Volga” with Vladislav in the role of Dunya Petrova.
+To tell the truth, in 2006, Mamyshev and film directors Pavel Labazov and Andrei Silvestrov created their own version of the feature film Volga-Volga with Vladislav in the role of Dunya Petrova.
 Moreover, the film was redubbed by Mamyshev.
 In the same year the film was premiered at the Rotterdam Festival.

-In December 2012, Mamyshev Monroe played the title role in the New Year fashion performance Polonius.
+The artist played the title role in the New Year fashion performance Polonius in December 2012.

 In recent years, the artist often visited the island of Bali in Indonesia.
 On March 16, 2013 he drowned in a hotel swimming pool in Bali.